pulumi/registry/themes/default/content/registry/packages/docker/buildx/image/_index.md

 A Docker image built using buildx -- Docker's interface to the improved BuildKit backend.

+## Stability

 **This resource is experimental and subject to change.**

 API types are unstable.
 Subsequent releases _may_ require manual edits to your state file(s) in order to adopt API changes.

+`retainOnDelete: true` is recommended with this resource until it is stable.
+This enables future API changes to be adopted more easily by renaming resources.

 Only use this resource if you understand and accept the risks.

+## Migrating v3 and v4 Image resources

+The `buildx.Image` resource provides a superset of functionality over the `Image` resources available in versions 3 and 4 of the Pulumi Docker provider.
+Existing `Image` resources can be converted to `build.Image` resources with minor modifications.

+### Behavioral differences

+There are several key behavioral differences to keep in mind when transitioning images to the new `buildx.Image` resource.

+#### Previews

+Version `3.x` of the Pulumi Docker provider always builds images during preview operations.
+This is helpful as a safeguard to prevent "broken" images from merging, but users found the behavior unnecessarily redundant when running previews and updates locally.

+Version `4.x` changed build-on-preview behavior to be opt-in.
+By default, `v4.x` `Image` resources do _not_ build during previews, but this behavior can be toggled with the `buildOnPreview` option.
+Some users felt this made previews in CI less helpful because they no longer detected bad images by default.

+The default behavior of the `buildx.Image` resource has been changed to strike a better balance between CI use cases and manual updates.
+By default, Pulumi will now only build `buildx.Image` resources during previews when it detects a CI environment like GitHub Actions.
+Previews run in non-CI environments will not build images.
+This behavior is still configurable with `buildOnPreview`.

+#### Push behavior

+Versions `3.x` and `4.x` of the Pulumi Docker provider attempt to push images to remote registries by default.
+They expose a `skipPush: true` option to disable pushing.

+The `buildx.Image` resource matches the Docker CLI's behavior and does not push images anywhere by default.

+To push images to a registry you can include `push: true` (equivalent to Docker's `--push` flag) or configure an `export` of type `registry` (equivalent to Docker's `--output type=registry`).
+Like Docker, if an image is configured without exports you will see a warning with instructions for how to enable pushing, but the build will still proceed normally.

+#### Secrets

+Version `3.x` of the Pulumi Docker provider supports secrets by way of the `extraOptions` field.

+Version `4.x` of the Pulumi Docker provider does not support secrets.

+The `buildx.Image` resource supports secrets but does not require those secrets to exist on-disk or in environment variables.
+Instead, they should be passed directly as values.
+(Please be sure to familiarize yourself with Pulumi's [native secret handling](https://www.pulumi.com/docs/concepts/secrets/).)
+Pulumi also provides [ESC](https://www.pulumi.com/product/esc/) to make it easier to share secrets across stacks and environments.

+#### Caching

+Version `3.x` of the Pulumi Docker provider exposes `cacheFrom: bool | { stages: [...] }`.
+It builds targets individually and pushes them to separate images for caching.

+Version `4.x` exposes a similar parameter `cacheFrom: { images: [...] }` which pushes and pulls inline caches.

+Both versions 3 and 4 require specific environment variables to be set and deviate from Docker's native caching behavior.
+This can result in inefficient builds due to unnecessary image pulls, repeated file transfers, etc.

+The `buildx.Image` resource delegates all caching behavior to Docker.
+`cacheFrom` and `cacheTo` options (equivalent to Docker's `--cache-to` and `--cache-from`) are exposed and provide additional cache targets, such as local disk, S3 storage, etc.

+#### Outputs

+TODO:

+#### Tag deletion and refreshes

+Versions 3 and 4 of Pulumi Docker provider do not delete tags when the `Image` resource is deleted, nor do they confirm expected tags exist during `refresh` operations.

+The `buidx.Image` will query your registries during `refresh` to ensure the expected tags exist.
+If any are missing a subsequent `update` will push them.

+When a `buildx.Image` is deleted, it will _attempt_ to also delete any pushed tags.
+Deletion of remote tags is not guaranteed, because not all registries currently support this operation (`docker.io` in particular).

+Use the [`retainOnDelete: true`](https://www.pulumi.com/docs/concepts/options/retainondelete/) option if you do not want tags deleted.

+### Example migration

+Examples of "fully-featured" `v3` and `v4` `Image` resources are shown below, along with an example `buildx.Image` resource showing how they would look after migration.

+The `v3` resource leverages `buildx` via a `DOCKER_BUILDKIT` environment variable and CLI flags passed in with `extraOption`.
+After migration, the environment variable is no longer needed and CLI flags are now properties on the `buildx.Image`.
+In almost all cases, properties of `buildx.Image` are named after the Docker CLI flag they correspond to.

+The `v4` resource is less functional than its `v3` counterpart because it lacks the flexibility of `extraOptions`.
+It it is shown with parameters similar to the `v3` example for completeness.

 <div><pulumi-examples>